Sam Mckay

 The basic requirements for documentation are to:

 To apply for your Certificate of Documentation, you’ll fill out Form CG-1258.
-This form includes information about the vessel, info about the owner of the vessel, and details about the documentation endorsement you’re seeking.
-There are different endorsements based on the purpose of your vessel, including: commercial fishing, freight, passenger, research, and more.
+This form includes information about the vessel, information about the owner of the vessel, and details about the documentation endorsement you’re seeking.

-Vessels that don’t operate on the navigable waters of the U.S. or in the fisheries in the EEZ, are exempt from the requirement to be documented.
+Vessels that don’t operate on the navigable waters of the U.S. or in the fisheries in the EEZ are exempt from the requirement to be documented.
 Also exempt are Coastwise qualified, non-self propelled vessels used in coastwise trade within a harbor, on the rivers or lakes (except the Great Lakes) of the U.S., or the internal waters or canal of any state.

-A Certificate of Documentation (COD) may be endorsed for fishery, coastwise, registry, or recreation.
 When you fill out the CG-1258 form, you’ll check the box according to the vessel’s primary purpose.
 Unless the COD currently restricts the vessel from recreational use, any documented vessel may be used for recreational purposes, regardless of its endorsement, but a vessel documented with only a recreational endorsement may not be used for any other purpose.
 Registry endorsements are generally used for foreign trade.

 When you sell a documented vessel, you’ll complete another CG-1258 form and mark the "Exchange Of Certificate Of Documentation" box under "Purpose of Application".